zulip/zulip/templates/zerver/help/contact-support.md

 # Contact support

-Support for Zulip is available through three channels:
+General and technical support for Zulip is available through three
+channels:

 * [chat.zulip.org][chat-zulip-org], the Zulip development community.
   Depending on the time of day/week of your query and the complexity